- …

 Teacher's Role: Help students understand the contest goals, support student learning with the contest or other resources, and proctor the contest.

-Contest Dates: April 1-13, 2025
+Contest Dates: April 1-12, 2026

 Canadian Innovation Creative Writing Contest (CIWC)

 Objective: CIWC is designed to promote students' language and comprehension skills and ability to apply reasoning and logic.
 It also encourages students to use creative writing, drawing on their imagination to convey meaning through imagery, narrative, and drama in their written words.
-Students will follow rules of writing structure combined with imagination to create stories that entertain and engage readers.
+Students will follow the rules of writing structure combined with imagination to create stories that entertain and engage readers.

 Teacher's Role: Help students understand the contest goals and themes and support student learning and growth using the contest or other external resources as needed.
 Incorporating story/paragraph writing into their regular teaching can help improve the language skills of the entire class.

-Contest Dates: April 1-13, 2025
+Contest Dates: April 1-12, 2026

-Canadian Innovation Debate Contest (CIDC)
+Canadian Innovation Public Speaking Contest (CIPC)

 Objective: The contest allows students to showcase their persuasive speaking, communication, and debating skills.
 This contest will focus on persuasive public speaking and debate.